sonar-scala/sonar-scala/README.md

 One you've that, `sonnar-scanner` should display the following message `Listening for transport dt_socket at address: 8000`.
 You can now attach your IDE to the process on port `8000`, set breakpoints and debug the code.

 # Credits
-The project has been originally developed by [Sagacify](https://github.com/Sagacify/sonar-scala) and integrates code from two other SonarQube plugins [Sonar Scalastyle Plugin](https://github.com/NCR-CoDE/sonar-scalastyle) and [Sonar Scoverage Plugin](https://github.com/RadoBuransky/sonar-scoverage-plugin).
+This project is a continuation of sonar-scala plugin, which was originally developed by [Sagacify](https://github.com/Sagacify/sonar-scala) and integrates code from two other SonarQube plugins [Sonar Scalastyle Plugin](https://github.com/NCR-CoDE/sonar-scalastyle) and [Sonar Scoverage Plugin](https://github.com/RadoBuransky/sonar-scoverage-plugin).

 Many other projects have been used as an inspiration, here is a list of the main ones: